Monks in D&D may be known for the lethality of their unarmed attacks, but that doesn’t mean they’re restricted to being unarmed!

 A quarterstaff is “versatile” which means that it can be wielded as either one-handed or two-handed.
 Because it is not specifically two-handed, it qualifies as a Monk weapon.

-These restrictions on Monk Weapons apply to all Monks except for the Kensei which specializes in weapon combat.
-I’ll be releasing the subclass guide for the Kensei soon so make sure you sign up for my newsletter so you don’t miss that if you’re interested!
+These restrictions on Monk Weapons apply to all Monks except for the Way of the Kensei Monk which specializes in weapon combat.

 Monk Weapons also gain certain benefits: